Nibezak/payflow-package/docs/core/contributing.md

 ## Code Styles

-Lunar currently uses [Laravel Pint](https://laravel.com/docs/pint) for code styling.
+Payflow currently uses [Laravel Pint](https://laravel.com/docs/pint) for code styling.
 This is not automatically triggered, so you will need to run `vendor/bin/pint` on your branch.

 ## Asset compiling

-The Lunar hub and some other add-ons/utils will provide their own assets.
+The Payflow hub and some other add-ons/utils will provide their own assets.
 Please do not commit these files as they will be overwritten by the core team when the release is being finalised.

 ## Documentation Updates